 When illness or other valid reasons have interfered with a student's ability to meet class deadlines, an incomplete may be given rather than a grade.
 A reasonable amount of time as determined by the administration will be given to the student to complete the work and receive a grade.
 Students may drop a class up to and including the second week of school without receiving an "F" for the semester.
+Extenuating circumstances may exempt students from this requirement, pending approval from an administrator and the associated instructor.
 Classes may be dropped or added at semester.